 The setup pages allow setting of a variety of operating settings arranged over 16 pages.
-Press the button to enter the setup pages.
+Press the ETUP button to enter the setup pages.

-Press and and to navigate the pages.
-On each page press and turn at the same time.
+Press and to navigate the pages.
+On each page press and to move between the options and use the rotary encoder to change the values.
+For fast value changing push the rotary encoder and turn at the same time.

-Press • and • simultaneously to always jump to the first option on a page.
-Press • and • simultaneously to jump to SETUP PAGE 1.
+Press ♣ ↑ and ♣ ↓ simultaneously to always jump to the first option on a page.
+Press ♣ ← and ♣ → simultaneously to jump to SETUP PAGE ■.